-(1) You lose the money paid directly as fees, equal to the MER, and paid annually.
+(1) You lose the money paid directly as fees, equal to the MER.
+Intuitive.

-(2) Your money paid as fees can no longer compound in the future.
+(2) Money lost as fees can no longer compound in the future.
 This is a non-intuitive “opportunity cost” that has a large impact on long-term wealth.

-For point #2, the effect on end wealth is small over short time periods, but it balloons over large time horizons.
+For point #2, the effect on end wealth is small over short time periods.
+But the effect balloons over large time horizons.

 I’ll show this through an example.